 Why Congo?

-Congo holds an estimated $24 trillion in natural resources & minerals making it the wealthiest country in the world — The irony? it's people remain among the poorest.
-Cobalt, coltan, copper, gold, diamonds… the world’s tech runs on Congo’s soil, while the communities who power it see almost none of the wealth.
+Congo holds an estimated $24 trillion in natural resources & minerals making it the wealthiest country in the world — the world’s tech runs on Congo’s soil, while the communities who power it see almost none of the wealth.

 Modern Technology